polizoto/auto_captions_dl/README.md

 ## Usage
 1) Open terminal (Mac)

-2) CD to directory with scripts (YouTube.sh, Punctuate.sh)
+2) CD to directory with scripts (YouTube.sh, Punctuate.sh).
+Both scripts must be in the same directory.

 3) Enter path to script and add the URL to the YouTube video